Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS05.md

 Protocol Stack: Implementation of key protocols such as HTTPS, MQTT, or CoAP for secure communication.
 #### Workflow Simulation
 ##### Network Design in CISCO Packet Tracer:
-Create a network model with end devices(HPC in an automotive vehicle), routers, and cloud servers.
+Create a network model with end devices(HPC in an automotive vehicle), routers, and cloud servers.<br>
-Configure secure communication channels using cryptographic protocols.
+Configure secure communication channels using cryptographic protocols.<br>

 ##### Authentication Flow:
-Step 1: Vehicle initiates authentication with the cloud server.
+Step 1: Vehicle initiates authentication with the cloud server.<br>
-Step 2: Cloud server verifies the vehicle’s identity using certificate-based authentication.
+Step 2: Cloud server verifies the vehicle’s identity using certificate-based authentication.<br>
-Step 3: A session key is generated using symmetric cryptography for secure communication.
+Step 3: A session key is generated using symmetric cryptography for secure communication.<br>
-Step 4: Data integrity is verified for every packet exchanged during the session.
+Step 4: Data integrity is verified for every packet exchanged during the session.<br>

 ---